godep-migrator/hookworm/README.md

 The `handle travis` command is invoked whenever a payload is received at the Travis-handling path (`/travis` by default).
 The payload is passed to the handler executable as a JSON object on the standard input stream.

+### Included handlers

+Hookworm ships with the following handlers:

+#### Hookworm Annotator

+The annotator is responsible for adding fields to the incoming payloads so that subsequent handlers do not have to duplicate decision-making logic.

+##### GitHub payload annotation
+GitHub payloads are given the following additional fields dependending on the presence of certain options.

+###### `is_pr_merge`
+Is the payload the result of a pull request merge?

+###### `is_watched_branch`
+Is the payload for a branch that is "watched", depending on the presence of the `watched_branches` postfix keyword argument.

+###### `has_watched_path`
+Does the payload contain changes to a "watched" path, depending on the presence of the `watched_paths` postfix keyword argument.

+#### Hookworm Logger

+The logger is responsible for logging valid incoming requests, optionally logging to syslog if the `syslog=true` postfix option is provided.
+Log verbosity is higher if the `-d` debug flag is passed.

+#### Hookworm Rogue Commit Handler

+The rogue commit handler is specific to GitHub payloads.
+It will inspect a given payload in the context of the given `watched_branches` and `watched_paths` and send a "rogue commit email" to the email recipients given in `email_recipients` to provide equal visibility with those commits that result from pull requests.

+Because the rogue commit handler is affected by so many arguments, here they are again with more details about their associated behavior:

+##### `watched_branches`
+The `watched_branches` argument should be a comma-delimited list of regular expressions, e.g.: `watched_branches='^master$,^release_[0-9]'`.
+If a commit payload is received that was not the result of a pull request merge and the Hookworm Annotator handler has determined that the branch name matches any of the entries in `watched_branches`, then a rogue commit email will be sent.

+##### `watched_paths`
+The `watched_paths` argument should be a comma-delimited list of regular expressions, e.g.: `watched_paths='.*\.(go|rb|py)$,bin/.*'`.
+If a commit payload is received that was not the result of a pull request merge and the Hookworm Annotator handler has determined that one of the commits in the payload contains a path matching any of the entries in `watched_paths`, then a rogue commit email will be sent.

+##### `email_from_addr`
+The `email_from_addr` is the email address used as the `From` header and SMTP MAIL address when sending rogue commit emails, e.g.:
+`email_from_addr='hookworm-noreply@company.example.com'`.

+##### `email_recipients`
+The `email_recipients` argument should be a comma-delimited list of email addresses (without display name) used in the `To` header and SMTP RCPT addresses when sending rogue commit emails, e.g.:
+`email_recipients='developers+hookworm@company.example.com,project-distro+hookworm@partner-company.example.net'`

+##### `email_uri`
+The `email_uri` argument should be a well-formed URI containing the SMTP hostname and port and potentially the username and password used for plain SMTP auth, e.g.:
+`email_uri='smtp://hookworm:secret@mailhost.example.com:2025'`